trOnk12/rijksmusem/documentation/README.md

 ## Adding the SDK to your Android Studio Project

-You can easily integrate AdswizzAdSDK into your project.
+You can easily integrate AdswizzSDK into your project.
 There are 2 steps to this integration:

 1. Inside your project level build.gradle add the following block inside the allprojects->repositories tag: